Gradient flow, confinement, and magnetic monopole in U(1) lattice gauge theory: Monte Carlo Simulation with antiperiodic boundary conditions

 The Coulomb propagator cannot be strictly defined under periodic boundary conditions.
 This issue confuses us in discussing the relationship between Polyakov loop and the monopole condensation in Sec.~\ref{sec:transition}.
 Therefore, we change the boundary conditions of the Coulomb propagator so that the definition, $\partial'_{\mu} \partial_{\mu} D(x) = - \delta_{x,0}$, can be strictly satisfied.
-We impose anti-periodic conditions on $D(x)$ in the spatial directions.
-The Coulomb propagator can be defined exactly if at least one direction is an anti-periodic boundary condition, since there is no constant mode in $D(x)$.
+We impose antiperiodic boundary conditions on $D(x)$ in the spatial directions.
+The Coulomb propagator can be defined exactly if at least one direction is an antiperiodic boundary condition, since there is no constant mode in $D(x)$.

 In determining the boundary conditions, it is important to cancel the surface term at the boundary coming from the total derivative term in integration by parts.
 Integration by parts has been done several times to derive the monopole part of the Polyakov loop Eq.~(\ref{eq:p3mon}).
-Considering that the surface term is always in the combination of $D(x-x') \, \theta_{\mu}$ or $D(x-x') \, k_{\mu}$, all of $D(x)$, $\theta_{\mu} (x)$ and $k_{\mu}(x)$ must be anti-periodic boundary conditions.
+Considering that the surface term is always in the combination of $D(x-x') \, \theta_{\mu}$ or $D(x-x') \, k_{\mu}$, all of $D(x)$, $\theta_{\mu} (x)$ and $k_{\mu}(x)$ must be antiperiodic boundary conditions:

 where $\hat{i}$ means the next site in the $i$ direction.
 Then, the surface terms are canceled.
 However, due to the finite temperature system, the gauge field in the time direction must impose periodic boundaries.
-Therefore, only the boundary conditions in the spatial directions are set to be anti-periodic.
-The link fields, $U_{\mu}(x)=e^{i \theta_{\mu}(x)}$, beyond the boundary is the complex conjugate,
+Therefore, only the boundary conditions in the spatial directions are set to be antiperiodic.
+The link fields, $U_{\mu}(x)=e^{i \theta_{\mu}(x)}$, beyond the boundary are the complex conjugate,

-For the case of anti-periodic boundary condition, the action of the gauge field is not symmetric under the center transformation, $U_4(x) \to e^{i \phi} U_4(x)$, at the boundaries.
-Cross-boundary plaquette changes as follows,
+For the case of antiperiodic boundary condition, the action of the gauge field is not symmetric under the center transformation, $U_4(x) \to e^{i \phi} U_4(x)$, at the boundaries.
+The cross-boundary plaquette changes as follows:

 Thus, except in the case of $\phi = \pm \pi$, the symmetry is broken.
 Therefore, the center symmetry is reduced from $U(1)$ symmetry to $Z_2$ symmetry.